dagl200/unleash/website/docs/topics/feature-flags/best-practices-using-feature-flags-at-scale.md

 Removing information and updates you don’t care about makes the things you care about stand out that much more.

 **Example**: Do all members of Team A need updates on Project X, even if only one member of Team A is working on it?
 If so, include all team members in Project X’s group.
-Otherwise, only include the member who works on project X.
+Otherwise, only include the member who works on Project X.

 ### 2. Make flags searchable globally.